Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Hit Dice and Hit Points

-Hit Dice also play a role in determining a character's maximum hit points:
+Hit Dice also play a role in determining a character's maximum Hit Points:

-- **Leveling Up:** When a character gains a level, they roll the Hit Die associated with their class, add their Constitution modifier, and increase their maximum hit points by that amount.
+- **Leveling Up:** When a character gains a level, they roll the Hit Die associated with their class, add their Constitution modifier, and increase their maximum Hit Points by that amount.
-    - **Example:** When a 2nd-level Wizard (d6 Hit Dice) levels up to 3rd level and has a +1 Constitution modifier, they roll a d6, get a 4, add their +1 modifier, and increase their maximum hit points by 5.
+    - **Example:** When a 2nd-level Wizard (d6 Hit Dice) levels up to 3rd level and has a +1 Constitution modifier, they roll a d6, get a 4, add their +1 modifier, and increase their maximum Hit Points by 5.

 Understanding and effectively using Hit Dice can significantly impact a character's survivability and overall performance in a campaign.
 Use them wisely during rests to maintain your health and be prepared for the challenges ahead.